Josiah Dallas Dort

 Dort had many involvements outside his business interests.
 Music institutions (Flint Institute of Music is built on the site of his home and its main offices are in the Dort Music Centre), a mutual benefit association for his employees which paid their medical bills, the local Shakespeare club, Knights Templar of the Masonic Order, Flint YMCA, Flint's first hospital—now Hurley Medical Center.

 Flint area trunkline Dort Highway (M-54) is named in his honor.

 Personal life

 Dort married Nellie M. Bates on January 12, 1887, and they had two children.
 She died in 1900, and he remarried to Marcia Webb on May 8, 1907.
 They had three children.

-He died while playing a round of golf on May 17, 1925, aged 64.
-Dort was interred at in Glenwood Cemetery.
+He died due to heart disease while playing a round of golf on May 17, 1925, aged 64.
+Dort was interred at Glenwood Cemetery.